dmshvetsov/dotfiles/README.md

 - install zsh (brew install zsh?), and set it as default in iterm ($ chsh -s `which zsh`)
 - install xkbswitch-macosx from this [repo](https://github.com/myshov/xkbswitch-macosx) and this [repo](https://github.com/myshov/libxkbswitch-macosx) for vim-xkbswitch
 - configure [bash completion for docker](https://docs.docker.com/compose/completion/)
+- can i use [Nix](https://nixos.org/) to setup my working machines?

 Imptovements to work with multiple spaces: